vyos/vyos-documentation/docs/configexamples/zone-policy.rst

 .. code-block:: none

-  set zone-policy zone dmz default-action drop set zone-policy zone dmz interface eth0.30
+  set firewall zone dmz default-action drop set firewall zone dmz interface eth0.30

 In this case, we are setting the v6 ruleset that represents traffic sourced from the LAN, destined for the DMZ.
 Because the zone-policy